Conley index theory without index pairs. I: The point-set level theory: The Conley index of isolated -invariant subsets

-\begin{defn} Assume that $X$ is locally compact Hausdorff.
+\begin{defn} Let $f \colon X \partialto X$ be a continuous partial self-map on a locally compact Hausdorff space $X$.
 Let $S$ be an isolated $f$-invariant subset of $X$.
-We define the \emph{Conley index of $S$ relative to $f$} to be the restriction of the Conley functor to $\IndNbd_f(S)$,
+We define the \emph{Conley index of $S$ relative to $f$} to be $\Conl_f(E)$, where $E$ is an index neighbourhood of $S$. \end{defn}